How To Handle A Job Interview: 5 Tips To Remember

 Mind your manners

 Be mindful of your manners.
-‘Wag feeling close, ha.
-Don’t forget to say Sir or Ma’am, po and opo.
-Also things such as thanking them for their time and the opportunity to be interviewed will certainly help you standout.
-Another tip is not to sit before the interviewer tells you to.
+Remember to say ‘please’ and ‘thank you.’
+Also things such as thanking them for their time and the opportunity to be interviewed will certainly help you to stand out.
+Sitting before the interviewer tells you to is considered rude.

-Before the overseas job interview, practice.
-You can do this with a friend or by yourself.
-It’s better if you’ve already done some practice so you won’t have to think from scratch during the interview.
-Your answers will come out more naturally and easily.
+Before the overseas job interview, practice with a friend or by yourself.
+Think about common interview questions ahead of time and have some answers prepared.
+This will help you to be more prepared and your answers will come out more naturally.
 Take note that practicing is different from memorizing.
-Don’t memorize.
-As we said earlier, just be yourself!
+Don’t memorize, just be yourself!

-We hope you’ve learned a thing or two from this article!
-Good luck on your interview for that overseas job which is going to pay you much more money!
-Kaya mo yan!
+We hope you’ve enjoyed this article and found it useful!
+Good luck on your upcoming interview for that great overseas job!
 Remember that if the job is meant for you, it will be yours.
-So just be yourself! 🙂
+So just be yourself and go for it!

 ©2019 Ikon Solutions Asia, Inc.